dgisolfi/pycal/README.md

 ### 3.1 Value Types in Pycal differing from Python and Pascal

+**float** derived from python, replaces the **Real** datatype from pascal.
+Can be defiend as a single-precision floating point value.

 ### 3.2 Reference Types in Pycal differing from Python and Pascal
+**string** derived from python replaces the **Char** datatype from pascal.
+In Pycal a char can be thought of or represented as a string of length

 ## Section 4 Example Programs